Lightning-AI/litgpt/tutorials/pretrain.md

 # Pretrain LLMs with LitGPT

-The simplest way to get started with pretraining LLMs in LitGPT ...
+This document explains how to pretrain LLMs using LitGPT.

 &nbsp;
 ## The Pretraining API